MarcoPrieto2910/RuntimeCalculator/README.md

 dotnet test
 ```

-The test suite verifies:
+The test suite covers:

+### Runtime calculation

+* Runtime within a single accounting period
-* Runtime calculation
+* Runtime crossing accounting boundaries
 * Multiple executions
-* Executions crossing 05:00
+* Morning and afternoon calculations

+### Runtime tracking

+* `ACTIVE` execution events
+* Supported ending execution states
+* Ignored non-executing states
+* Duplicate `ACTIVE` events
+* Connection loss during active execution
-* Executions crossing 14:00
+* 14:00 boundary processing
-* Executions crossing midnight
+* Midnight boundary processing

+### CSV writers

+* CSV creation
 * Morning runtime storage
 * Afternoon runtime storage
+* Updating existing rows
+* Multiple dates
+* Multiple machines
+* Shared CSV locking
+* Waiting for an existing lock
+* Lock timeout behavior
+* Concurrent writer behavior

+### Writer failure handling

+Runtime writers declare whether they are **critical** through the `IRuntimeWriter.IsCritical` property.

+The tests verify that:

+* A failed non-critical writer does not stop the collector.
+* A failed critical writer propagates its exception.
+* A failed non-critical writer does not prevent other writers from running.
+* A failed critical writer prevents subsequent writers from being called.

+The local CSV writer is currently critical because it is the authoritative local persistence mechanism.

+The shared CSV writer is non-critical because it is a secondary centralized copy.

+### Configuration

+* Required machine ID
+* OMAX host
+* Valid port range
+* Reconnect delay
-* CSV creation and updates
+* Local CSV path
-* Multiple machine CSV data
+* Shared CSV path
-* Execution state transitions
-* Runtime processing at time boundaries
-* Configuration validation
+* Log path

-All automated tests should pass before publishing a new version of the application.
+All automated tests should pass before publishing a new version.

+---

-## Building the Executable
+# Building the Executable

 The application can be published as a self-contained executable so that the target computer does not need the .NET runtime installed.